WACTF/WACTF-development/README-Delivery.md

 1. Your Dockerfile meets the hardening requirements here: [README-Setup.md](README-Setup.md)
 2. The flag format is `WACTF{}`
+3. You have run `docker stats` to collect your challenge's idle CPU/Memory usage and expected peak usage during the solve and have caputed these figures (rougly) in your documentation
-3. Your repository conforms to the specified Repository Structure as shown above
+4. Your repository conforms to the specified Repository Structure as shown above
-4. If applicable, your repository has a solution script within the `solution` folder
+5. If applicable, your repository has a solution script within the `solution` folder
-5. You have a `docker-compose.yml` file in your repository root
+6. You have a `docker-compose.yml` file in your repository root
-6. You have run `docker-compose --build up` in the repository root, and validated all your challenges successfully start, and can be solved
+7. You have run `docker-compose --build up` in the repository root, and validated all your challenges successfully start, and can be solved

 ## Delivery Process